johnmanjiro13/tokio-fluent/README.md

 Sets the maximum number of retries.
 If the number of retries become larger than this value, the write/send operation will fail.
 The default is 10.

+### max_retry_wait

+The maximum duration of wait between retries, in milliseconds.
+If calculated retry wait is larger than this value, operation will fail.
+The default is 60,000 (60 seconds).